 This course is focused on the demand of the IB diploma program.
-Under the theme of the IB program such as population problems, education systems, current affairs, etc., students will find information through books, media, newspaper, and discuss, write, and present their findings in class.
+Under the theme of the IB program such as population problems, education systems, current affairs, etc., students will find information through reading sheets, media, newspaper, then, discuss and write about them.
 Students will review and reinforce kanji introduced in IB Japanese 3 with acquiring more combination of kanji.
-Students will also be exposed to more depth in Japanese customs, people, and land.
+Students will also be exposed to more depth in Japanese customs, the people, and the land.
 The class will be conducted in Japanese.